The Whale Coasts Shoreline Nature Journey.

 in the heart of the Cape Whale Coast, 2.5hrs from Cape Town.

 The trail is rated for medium fitness hikers, each day is easy going with no steep hills and lots of breaks to take in various aspects of nature and spectacular scenery.
 No heavy pack to carry and very comfortable accommodation each night.
-We offer Fully catered or self catered options Read more about price and availability
+We offer Guided Fully catered and self catered options.
+Read more about price and availability

 An interpreted and informed hike makes the difference between a hike and an adventure.
 South Africa, and certainly this coastline, is filled with stories and secrets that you would never know without a guide with intimate knowledge and experience of the area.